Philadelphia Eagles Hit Their Stride Just in Time, but Is It Enough?

 .@cj_wentz escapes and finds @ShowtimeTate for the @Eagles TD!
 What a throw! #FlyEaglesFly 📺: #WASvsPHI on ESPN https://t.co/znWBB4RSLV

 The veteran receiver's value isn't derived by precise routes or an ability to create separation within the offensive structure.
-He can do those things, but Tate is at his best when one of two things occurs: Either the ball is quickly placed in his hands and he's allowed to create, or he's breaking open during the scramble drill.
+He can do those things, but Tate is at his best when one of two things occurs: either the ball is quickly placed in his hands and he's allowed to create, or he's breaking open during the scramble drill.

-Wentz looked toward Tate multiple times once he broke the pocket, and it resulted in the target's top performance since being acquired from the Detroit Lions.
+Wentz looked toward Tate multiple times once he broke the pocket, and it resulted in the receiver's top performance since he was acquired from the Detroit Lions.
 He caught seven passes for a team-leading 85 yards and the aforementioned touchdown.

 Zach Ertz is well on his way to breaking Jason Witten's single-season record for receptions by a tight end (110), and he'll continue to serve as the passing game's focal point.
 But the Eagles now have differing skill sets to exploit beyond the game's best pass-catching tight end.
 Tate will create yardage on broken plays.
 Alshon Jeffery is a big body to target on crucial downs or in the red zone.
 Nelson Agholor brings quickness to shake defenders.

-However, he'll need time to utilize his intriguing options, and the Eagles offensive line hasn't looked anything like the unit that helped lead the franchise to its first Super Bowl victory.
+However, Wentz will need time to utilize his intriguing options, and the Eagles offensive line has rarely looked anything like the unit that helped lead the franchise to its first Super Bowl victory.
 The tackles have struggled.
-Guard hasn't seem settled, either.
-Lane Johnson and Jason Peters are now playing better, while the coaching staff inserted Isaac Seumalo into the starting lineup prior to the Week 5 contest against the Minnesota Vikings.
+The guard position hasn't been settled, either, though it's been more stable since the coaching staff inserted Isaac Seumalo into the starting lineup prior to the Week 5 contest against the Minnesota Vikings.

-"When we look at our personnel, and if we feel as an offensive staff, feel like we need to make a change somewhere, then we'll make that change," Doug Pederson said upon making the change, per Penn Live's Daniel Gallen.
-"We feel comfortable with Isaac.
-We felt comfortable with his versatility playing all five positions, which he's very capable of doing, and he's a year older."

 The front five still isn't as good as it was a year ago.
-However, it's been meshing in recent weeks.
+However, it's been playing better in recent weeks, particularly tackles Lane Johnson and Jason Peters.
 Philadelphia didn't surrender a single sack to a Washington defensive front that features Ryan Kerrigan, Daron Payne and Jonathan Allen.

 Philadelphia's running back play has improved as well.
 The team once again has a bell cow in undrafted free agent Josh Adams.
 Last season, the Eagles could rely on Jay Ajayi or LeGarrette Blount to slam it between the tackles.
 Now, after multiple injuries, Adams fills the role.
 He may not give the job back, either.

 The rookie has carried the ball at least 20 times in each of the last two contests for 169 combined yards.
-His patience, lateral movement to find the hole and downhill running style make him the necessary hammer Pederson's offense requires.
+His patience, lateral movement to find the hole and downhill running style make him a great fit for Pederson's offense.

 Adams' emergence isn't the only positive found in the backfield.
 Darren Sproles returned to action after suffering a pulled hamstring in Week 1.
 He didn't disappoint.
 The multipurpose weapon ran the ball four times for 22 yards, including a 14-yard touchdown on a simple draw.